Salem, Oregon

 - Disposal of garbage in ditches or waterways

-- Request help with garbage piles or camping
+- Help with garbage piles or camping

 - Retail distribution of plastic carryout bags